chrisns/talks/LoftLabsMultitenancyCosts.md

 ![bg contain](images/loftlabs_multitenancy_costs/5-2456.svg)

 <!--
-Lets put scaling for the volume of traffic aside for a minute and assume we're just looking at the standing still cost. while the numbers might seem low in isolation they are like papercuts
+Lets put scaling for the volume of traffic aside for a minute and assume we're just looking at the standing still cost. while the numbers might seem low in isolation they are likely going to turn into papercuts
 -->

 ---